wilsonzlin/edgesearch/README.md

   --port 8080
 ```

-The client can be used with a local test server; provide the URL (most likely `http://localhost:8080`) to the constructor (see below).
+The client can be used with a local test server; provide the origin (e.g. `http://localhost:8080`) to the constructor (see below).

 ### Calling the API